criyle/go-judge/README.md

     copyIn?: {[dst:string]:LocalFile | MemoryFile | PreparedFile};

-    // copy out specifies files need to be copied out from the container after execution copyOut?: string[];
+    // copy out specifies files need to be copied out from the container after execution
+    // append '?' after file name will make the file optional and do not cause FileError when missing copyOut?: string[];
     // similar to copyOut but stores file in executor service and returns fileId, later download through /file/:fileId copyOutCached?: string[];